Xanax Addiction Treatment Center

 BriteLife Recovery provides comprehensive Xanax treatment.
 Our comfortable treatment centers provide a sanctuary-like environment where clients can focus on healing and recovery.

 Our trained staff includes experienced doctors, therapists, and other experts, who work together to create customized treatment plans for our clients.
-Individual and group counseling form the core of our residential treatment program.
 Our therapists use cognitive behavioral therapy (CBT) and other evidence-based therapeutic approaches to give clients the tools they’ll need for long-term recovery.

 - 24/7 medical care and support

-- Full immersion in a healing, substance-free environment among sober peers
+- A healing, substance-free environment among sober peers

-- A variety of activities and outings, including beach outings, canoeing and kayaking, yoga and meditation, art therapy, ropes course, and more
+- A variety of activities and outings, including canoeing, yoga and meditation, nature outings, art therapy, and more